 1. “Jingle” People

-Once again we will be working on some good deeds for friends and family members and leaving a note that they’ve been “Jingled by the Kindness Elves”.
+Once again we will be working on some good deeds for friends and family members and leaving THIS NOTE that they’ve been “Jingled”.
 My kids love leaving some treats on the doorstep of the people we care about without them knowing.
 It is hard to be stealth and last year all but one of the recipients ended up finding out it was us.
 This year the kids are working on ways to be sneakier!

 2. Kindness Calendar